Roger Clarke's Web-Site

 This document is at http://www.rogerclarke.com/EC/PRAI.html

-Considerable public disquiet exists, about various forms and aspects of AI.
-This may easily erupt into public opposition, and could result in kneejerk regulatory measures harmful to progress in AI.
+Considerable public disquiet exists about various forms and aspects of Artificial Intelligence (AI).
+This may easily erupt into public opposition, and could result in kneejerk regulatory measures harmful to progress in the field.
 Action has long been needed by professional and industry associations, but it has been very slow in arriving.
-A suite of 25 proposals published by highly diverse organisations was used as a basis for consolidating sets of 10 abstract and 50 more specific Principles.
+A suite of 26 proposals published by highly diverse organisations was used as a basis for consolidating sets of 10 abstract and 50 more specific Principles.
 These offer concrete guidance for practitioners in the various phases of the AI supply chain.

-The last few years have seen another surge in interest and progress in AI.
+The last few years have seen another surge in interest and progress in Artifical Intelligence (AI).
 Several current technologies are widely considered to have the potential for significant impact.
 There is, however, nervousness among practitioners regarding the extent to which public concerns about negative impacts may hinder investment and deployment.

-Journals, conferences and industry publications feature many discussions of the issues, a variety of ethical analyses, and proposals for 'principles for AI'.
+Journals, conferences and industry publications feature many discussions of the issues, and a variety of ethical analyses and proposals for 'principles for AI'.
 There are commonalities among the concerns and the proposals.
 However, even a cursory glance shows a great deal of diversity.
-Many elements are evident, yet most of them appear in only a small proportion of sources.
+Further, although many elements are evident, most of them appear in only a small proportion of the sources.

 A comprehensive view of public expectations is highly desirable.
-In order to develop one, I identified a suite of 25 documents.
+In order to develop such a view, I identified a suite of 26 documents.
 Based on prior reading, I postulated a set of 10 themes.
 I then extracted propositions from the suite of documents, and allocated them to the themes.
 In order to achieve adequate cohesion and readability, I made adjustments to the themes, and to the expression of many of the elements.

 The themes are presented in Table 2, identified as 'The 10 Principles', and the complete set of propositions is in Appendix 1, labelled 'The 50 Principles'.
-The remainder of this article briefly reviews AI, provides background to the process of extracting, organising and expressing the Principles, discusses their nature, and identifies potential applications.
+This article briefly reviews AI, provides background to the process of extracting, organising and expressing the Principles, discusses their nature, and identifies potential applications.

-In practice, a great deal of AI is 'different from human'.
-Given that artefacts and humans have comparative advantages over one another, it can be argued that a more appropriate term would be 'complementary intelligence': "information technologists [should] delineate the relationship between robots and people by applying the concept of decision structuredness to blend computer-based and human elements advantageously" (Clarke 1989, 1993, 2014).
+In practice, a great deal of AI is 'different from human', often in relation to both processes and outcomes.
+Artefacts and humans have comparative advantages over one another, so it can be argued that a more appropriate target than either 'equivalent' or 'superior' would be 'complementary intelligence': "information technologists [should] delineate the relationship between robots and people by applying the concept of decision structuredness to blend computer-based and human elements advantageously" (Clarke 1989, 1993, 2014).
 'Complementary intelligence' would (1) do things well that humans do badly or cannot do at all; and (2) function as elements within systems that include both humans and artefacts, with effective, efficient and adaptable interfacing among them all.

-It is useful to distinguish three broad areas in which activities are currently attracting public attention.
-Robotics continues 'on the factory floor' and in warehouses.
-It provides low-level control over the attitude, position and course of craft on or in water and in the air.
+A form of AI that containues to attract public attention is robotics.
+It has migrated well beyond the factory floor and warehouses, in such areas as control over the attitude, position and course of craft on or in water, and in the air.
 It is achieving market penetration in self-driving vehicles, variously on rails and otherwise, in controlled environments such as mines, quarries and dedicated bus routes, but recently also in more open environments.
 Further examples can be found in the 'Internet of Things' (IoT) movement, and related initiatives under such rubrics as 'smart houses' and 'smart cities'.

-A second category of AI that I suggest needs to be considered is cyborgisation, by which I mean the process of enhancing individual humans by technological means, resulting in hybrids of a human and one or more artefacts (Clarke 2005, Warwick 2014).
-Many forms of cyborg fall outside the field of AI, such as spectacles, implanted lenses, stents, inert hip-replacements and SCUBA gear.
+A second area usefully regarded as being within the AI field is cyborgisation, by which I mean the process of enhancing individual humans by technological means, resulting in hybrids of a human and one or more artefacts (Mann & Niedzviecki 2001, Clarke 2005, Warwick 2014).
+Many forms of cyborgisation fall outside the field of AI, such as spectacles, implanted lenses, stents, inert hip-replacements and SCUBA gear.
 However, a proportion of the artefacts used to enhance humans qualify, by combining sensors, computational or programmatic 'intelligence', and one or more actuators.
 Examples include heart pacemakers (since 1958), cochlear implants (since the 1960s, and commercially since 1978), and some replacement legs for above-knee amputees, in that the artificial knee contains software to sustain balance within the joint.

-In the third area, data analytics, a key technique deriving from the machine learning (ML) area is neural networks.
+During the last decade, the form of AI uppermost in many people's minds is neural networks, a data analytics technique within the machine learning area.
 This differs from previous approaches, in that it does not necessarily begin with active and careful modelling of a real-world problem-solution, problem or even problem-domain.
 Rather than comprising a set of entities and relationships that mirrors the key elements and processes of a real-world system, a neural network model may be simply a list of input variables and a list of output variables (and, in the case of 'deep' networks, intermediary variables).
 The weightings imputed for each connection reflect the characteristics of the training-set that was fed in, and of the particular learning algorithm that was imposed on the training-set.
-These features combine with questions about the selectivity, accuracy and compatibility of the data to give rise to uncertainty about the technique's degree of affinity with the real world to which it is applied.
+These features combine with questions about the semantics, selectivity, accuracy and compatibility of the data to give rise to uncertainty about the technique's degree of affinity with the real world to which it is applied.

 Robots act directly on the world, with varying degrees of autonomy.
-Cyborgisation involves interference with the human body, possibly consensually but possibly not.
-Not only do neural nets enable decision-making about humans by artefacts, but their decision-making is largely inscrutable.
-Many people reasonably feel discomfort about such developments, and some did even at the dawn of the robotics era: "every degree of independence we give the machine is a degree of possible defiance of our wishes.
+Expert systems and neural nets at least recommend, and even decide.
+Cyborgisation involves interference with the human body, possibly consensually but possibly not, and with varying degrees of controllability by the individual concerned.
+Many people reasonably enough feel discomfort about developments of such kinds, and some did even at the dawn of the robotics era: "every degree of independence we give the machine is a degree of possible defiance of our wishes.
 The genie in the bottle will not willingly go back in the bottle, nor have we any reason to expect them to be well disposed to us" (Wiener, 1949, quoted in Markoff 2013).
-Even technophiles might well anticipate that, if and when homo sapiens cedes power to homo roboticus and/or roboticus sapiens, it would involve a conscious act by humanity, rather than merely a long series of seemingly small decisions by technocrats (Menzel & D'Alusio 2001, Clarke 2014).
+If and when homo sapiens cedes power to homo roboticus and/or roboticus sapiens, it may involve a conscious act by humanity, but it might merely be the culmination of a long series of seemingly small decisions by technocrats (Menzel & D'Alusio 2001, Clarke 2014).

 Installed AI-Based Systems